Ongun1905/DBL-HTI-Group-33-/README.md

 <br>

 # Usage
 In order to run the webapp, there's a few steps that need to be followed.
-Using a Python virtual environment is recommended but not required.
+Using a Python virtual environment is recommended<sup>1</sup> but not required.

 ## Installation
 ### <a name="python-venv-setup"></a> Python virtual environment setup